 When are companies allowed to send advertisements to my fax machine?

-- Obtains the fax number directly from the recipient as part of an application, contact information form or membership renewal form, for example.
+- Directly from you within the context of the established business relationship – for example, as part of an application, contact information form or membership renewal form.

-Opting out: How do I stop companies from sending me unwanted faxes?
+Opting out: How do I stop companies from sending me faxes?

-The opt-out information must be easy to find and include a cost-free way to submit the opt-out request to the sender.
-Such information may include a toll-free number, local phone number, web site address, or email address.
-These opt out contact options must be available 24 hours a day, seven days a week.
+If the fax you received includes a notice about opting out of future faxes, follow those instructions.
+The opt-out information must include a cost-free way to submit the opt-out request to the sender, such as a toll-free number, local phone number, web site address, or email address.
+These opt-out contact options must be available 24 hours a day, seven days a week.

-When you send an opt-out request, be sure to identify the sending and receiving fax number or numbers.
+When you send an opt-out request, be sure to identify the telephone number of your fax machine.

-Senders must honor opt-out requests within 30 days.
+Senders must honor opt-out requests within the shortest reasonable time, not to exceed 30 days.

 Filing a complaint